bjerrep/twitse/doc/VCTCXO.md

 There is a minimal audio player project made for raspberry pi's in VCTCXO mode called [Ludit](https://github.com/bjerrep/ludit).
 It will play stereo on two separate speakers connected to the world only through a wifi connection.

-The VCTCXO used can nominally be adjusted +/- 8 ppm.
+The VCTCXO (a.k.a TCVCXO) used can nominally be adjusted +/- 8 ppm.
 If the server itself is much too slow or much too fast this will effect the clients ability to get a lock.
 The first server tried had to be replaced since it was so far off that the clients couldn't track it at all.
+A VCXO might have a much larger adjustment range but that remains to checked out.

 ## Building & Running